Rope Rescue, for Steep and Vertical Ground and Cliffs

 SARA Beachley is a specific base for the Cliff Rescue in the Lower Wye Valley, where the cliffs around Wyntours Leap, Symonds Yat and other walls are a popular destination for climbers of all abilities.
 It is estimated that there are 3,000-4,000 climber-days per year in the Lower Wye Valley.
 There are also a number of disused quarries in the area, in which accidents involving non-climbers happen.

 SARA has an MoU with Gloucester Fire & Rescue Service (GFRS) for effecting cliff rescue operations, and an increasingly close relationship with South Wales FRS (some of the cliffs are on the Welsh side of the Wye).
 The SARA rope rescue training is intentionally to Fire and Rescue specification and standards to facilitate interoperability.

 There is a further close relationship with Gloucestershire Cave Rescue Group (GCRG), which also has rope rescue trained personnel and relevant equipment, which are available as required.
-Conversely SARA is available to provide surface support to cave rescue operations, and indeed is integral to the contingency plans for caves such at ‘Otters Hole’ in the Wye Valley.
+Conversely SARA is available to provide surface support to cave rescue operations, and indeed is integral to the contingency plans for caves such at ‘Otter Hole’ in the Wye Valley.

 Rope rescue operations are thankfully rare, but joint exercises are conducted with both the FRS and GCRG.